arfeo/go-api/README.md

 Specify the actual database connection settings (`db`) and TCP settings (`tcp`).
 Say the last ones are `"host": "8100"` and `"port": ""`.

-Edit `main.go` by putting the next lines to it:
+Create `main.go` file in the project's directory.
+Put the next lines to it:

 ```go
 package main